The Paint Bucket is used to fill an area with single specific color or hue.

 This is the same sampling mode as found in previous versions of paint.net.

 The Paint Bucket can be applied using a blend mode selected from the Tool Bar.

 The fill will be applied in accordance with the other parameters (Tolerance, Sampling Mode, Fill Style, etc....) then reinterpreted as if the pixels were on their own layer with the layer blend mode set.

-In the example shown below, two circles were drawn.
-The Tolerance was set to 75% to ensure the anti-aliased edges were less affected.
+In the example shown below, two shapes were drawn.

-The Paint Bucket was applied three times: once inside each circle, and once in the overlapping region.
+The Paint Bucket was applied three times: once inside each shape, and once in the overlapping region.

-The first fill used the Left Mouse button, resulting in a fill in the Primary color (purple).
+The first fill used the Left Mouse button, resulting in a fill in the Primary color (gray).

-The second fill used the Right Mouse button so the Secondary color was used (red).
+The second fill used the Right Mouse button so the Secondary color was used (green).

-The overlapping region was filled with one of the available Fill Styles (Zig Zag) which uses both Primary and Secondary colors.
+The overlapping region was filled with one of the available Fill Styles (Solid Diamond) which uses both Primary and Secondary colors.